What is a Pinched Nerve?

 Pinched nerves and many other spinal problems can be avoided by maintaining good posture, remaining fit and avoiding back strain.
 Treatment options for pinched nerve therapy include rest, exercises and manipulation to relieve pressure on the nerves, and medication to relax muscles and reduce inflammation of affected nerves.

 Surgery for pinched nerve may be indicated when conservative measures fail to relieve symptoms.
 Severe pain, sustained numbness or significant weakness may be indications for surgical intervention.
 Sudden onset of weakness such as a foot drop should alert the patient to seek immediate neurosurgical consultation.
 At Princeton Neurological Surgery, Dr. John Lipani, a board-certified, fellowship-trained neurosurgeon and specialist in complex and minimally invasive spinal surgery, offers surgical treatment for pinched nerve in the Greater Princeton, New Jersey area.
-If you would like to learn more about pinched nerve, please call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+If you would like to learn more about pinched nerve, please call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Dr. Lipani performs spinal surgeries correcting pinched nerves in hospitals around New Jersey.
 Because he has over 15 years of experience, Dr. Lipani knows how to communicate with his patients and ensure they receive the correct spinal surgery option for them.